A Visual Studio test explorer adapter for running Jasmine specs in Node.js

 };

-If we do not want to keep any traits specified in JasmineNodeTestAdapter.json
+If we do not want to keep any traits specified in JasmineNodeTestAdapter.json, we can simply ignore the existing traits.

 Typescript: